mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-4-30-adding_column_type_array_to_postgres_table_via_model_and_migration.markdown

 title:  "Adding A Column Type Array To Postgres Database Table Via Model And Migration In Rails"
 tags: Rails Array Column Postgres
 keywords: Rails Array Column Postgres
-description: How To Add A Column Type Array To Postgres Table In Rails Application
+description: Tutorial video will guide you to add a column type array to Postgres table in Rails.
+Application
 published: true
 ---